-The following table provides information about the Company's financing from the public and private sources during the years ended December 31, 2022, and 2021, and the actual use of proceeds from those financings compared to the intended use of proceeds from the offerings.
+The following table provides information about the Company's financing from the public and private sources during the three months ended March 31, 2023, and year ended December 31, 2022, and the actual use of proceeds from those financings compared to the intended use of proceeds from the offerings.
 The remaining cash related to financings raised for general corporate and working capital needs are prorated based timing of funds raised and the current years cash flow.

-Date Туре Gross Proceeds Initially Intended Use of Proceeds Actual Use of Proceeds March 4, 2021 Private Placement Offering (See below) \$5,600,000 The net proceeds generated from the public offering amounted to \$5,350,050.
-The Company's stated intended use of the net proceeds were for general working capital.
-Management has not adjusted its originally intended use of the net proceeds of the financing.
-As of December 31, 2022, all funds have been fully deployed.
-August 18, 2021 Term loan \$1,800,000 The Company's stated intended use for the net proceeds were for general working capital.
-Management has not adjusted its originally intended use of the net proceeds of the financing.
-As of December 31, 2022, all funds have been fully deployed.
-October 19, 2021 Private Placement offering (See below) \$3,900,000 The net proceeds generated from the public offering amounted to \$3,835,000.
-The Company's stated intended use of the net proceeds were for general working capital.
-Management has not adjusted its originally intended use of the net proceeds of the financing.
-As of December 31, 2022, all funds have been fully deployed.
-January 28, 2022 Convertible Debenture \$1,550,400 The Company's stated intended use for the net proceeds were for general working capital.
-Management has not adjusted its originally intended use of the net proceeds of the financing.
-As of December 31, 2022, all funds have been fully deployed.
-March 31, 2022 Private Placement arch 31, 2022 offering \$2,523,568 (See below) The net proceeds generated from the public offering amounted to \$2,491,068.
-The Company's stated intended use of the net proceeds were for general working capital.
-Management has not adjusted its originally intended use of the net proceeds of the financing.
-As of December 31, 2022, all funds have been fully deployed.
-May 6, 2022 Private Placement May 6, 2022 offering \$1,473,826 (See below) The net proceeds generated from the public offering amounted to \$1,428,826.
-The Company's stated intended use of the net proceeds were for general working capital.
-Management has not adjusted its originally intended use of the net proceeds of the financing.
-As of December 31, 2022, all funds have been fully deployed.
+Date Туре Gross Proceeds Initially Intended Use of Proceeds Actual Use of Proceeds January 28, 2022 Convertible Debenture \$1,550,400 The Company's stated intended use for the net proceeds was for general working capital.
+As of the date of this MD&A, all funds have been fully deployed in their originally intended use.
+March 31, 2022 Private Placement offering \$2,523,568 The net proceeds generated amounted to \$2,491,068.
+The Company's stated intended use of the net proceeds was for general working capital.
+As of the date of this MD&A, all funds have been fully deployed in their originally intended use.
+May 6, 2022 Private Placement offering \$1,473,826 The net proceeds generated amounted to \$1,428,826.
+The Company's stated intended use of the net proceeds was for general working capital.
+As of the date of this MD&A, all funds have been fully deployed in their originally intended use.
+August 17, 2022 Private Placement offering \$2,782,301 The Company's stated intended use of the net proceeds was for general working capital.
+As of the date of this MD&A, all funds have been fully deployed in their originally intended use.
+November 10, 2022 Private Placement offering \$626,763 The net proceeds generated amounted to \$606,805.
+The Company's stated intended use of the net proceeds was for general working capital.
+As of the date of this MD&A, all funds have been fully deployed in their originally intended use.
+December 21, 2022 Private Placement offering \$1,769,097 The net proceeds generated amounted to \$1,763,597.
+The Company's stated intended use of the net proceeds was for general working capital.
+As of the date of this MD&A, all funds have been fully deployed in their originally intended use.